premchander-revature/interviewquestions/java-questions/05-ExceptionHandling.md

   <summary> <b>Show Answer</b></summary>

 <blockquote>

 Java ClassNotFoundException occurs when the application tries to load a class but Classloader is not able to find it in the classpath.
-ClassNotFoundException is a checked exception, so it has to be catch or thrown to the caller.ClassNotFoundException always occurs at runtime because we are indirectly loading the class using Classloader.
+It is a checked exception, so it needed to be handled.

+To fix ClassNotFoundException, firstly we must go through the exception stack trace clearly.
+Then,
+- Make sure, you've specficed the exact class path.
+- Check for classpath settings and make sure class it’s present at runtime.
+- Verify the requesting Class name is correct.

 </blockquote>
 </details>